 • Fluid buildup in the abdomen, legs and lungs

 • Drowsiness, forgetfulness, lack of concentration, confusion and coma

 Eligibility of transplant

-If your liver disease is progressive and liver transplantation may be the appropriate treatment, you will be referred to the Liver Transplant Team.
-Arrangements will be made for you to meet the Liver Specialist (Hepatologist) for an assessment.
+If your liver disease is progressive, liver transplantation may be the appropriate treatment.
+You will be referred to the Liver Transplant Team. where arrangements will be made for you to meet a Liver Specialist (Hepatologist) for an assessment.

 A variety of tests will be carried out to confirm the diagnosis, assess the extent of your disease and gauge your suitability for liver transplantation.
 The assessment period may take up to 5-7 days in hospital.

 • The SGH Liver Transplant Programme was established in 2005 and we did our first liver transplant on 15 February 2006.
 In April 2009, we did Asia's first combined heart-liver transplant on a patient with Familial Amyloid Polyneuropathy, together with the Heart Transplant team at the National Heart Centre Singapore.

 • Since then more than 90 life-saving transplants have been performed for patients with acute liver failure, end-stage liver disease or liver cancer.
 At present, more than 110 pre- and post-transplant patients are under the dedicated care of our multi-disciplinary liver transplant team.

 • Performed Southeast Asia's first blood group incompatible living donor liver transplant in 2017